alu129156/Code-Conventions-for-the-Java-Programming-Language/README.md

     - 2.1.4.
 Use all caps for constants
     - 2.1.5.
 Avoid abreviations or acronyms
   - [2.2.
 Indentation](#22-indentation)
     - 2.2.1.
-Use 4 pages for indentation
+Use 4 pages or a tab for indentation
     - 2.2.2.
 Use consistent indentation
   - [2.3.
 Comments](#23-comments)
     - 2.3.1.
 Use comments to explain purpose